Deceleration

 Down syndrome (trisomy 21)

-A disorder characterized by mental retardation, flat facial profile with protruding tongue, poor muscle tone, excess skin on neck, slanting eye openings (slanted palpebral fissures), abnormal pelvis, and short stature.
-In addition there may be heart defects (AV canal defect) , gastrointestinal malformations, problems with vision and hearing, and increased susceptibility to leukemia and infections.
+Child with Down syndrome A disorder characterized by intellectual disability, flat facial profile with protruding tongue, poor muscle tone, excess skin on neck, slanting eye openings (slanted palpebral fissures), abnormal pelvis, and short stature.
+In addition, there may be heart defects (for example, atrioventricular canal defect), gastrointestinal malformations, problems with vision and hearing, and increased susceptibility to leukemia and infections.
 The syndrome is named after John Langdon Down, the first physician to identify the syndrome.

-Findings on ultrasound examination that strongly suggest the diagnosis of Down syndrome are an atrioventricular (AV) canal defect in the heart or duodenal atresia (double bubble sign).
+Findings on ultrasound examination that strongly suggest the diagnosis of Down syndrome include an atrioventricular (AV) canal defect in the heart or duodenal atresia (“double bubble” sign).
 An increased nuchal translucency or nuchal fold (the space in the back of a developing fetus's neck) may also suggest Down syndrome.
 However, none of the above findings is exclusive to Down syndrome and, ultimately, Down syndrome is diagnosed by analyzing cells from the fetus.

 The date that spontaneous onset of labor is expected to occur.